w3f/Grants-Program/applications/Bitgreen_Carbon_Tokenomics.md

 This novel approach would introduce several desirable outcomes:

 1. Eliminates arbitrary token pre-mines and emissions often structured to appease traders.
-2. Congruence of total BNT supply and the real-world supply of high quality carbon sinks.
+2. Congruence of total BBB supply and the real-world supply of high quality carbon sinks.
 3. Dynamic supply based on the ebbs and flows of the free market.
-4. Altruistic conception – Every BNT token is initially born from an original good deed.
+4. Altruistic conception – Every BBB token is initially born from an original good deed.
 5. Regulatory advantages by issuing commodities intended for consumption rather than securities intended for speculation.